 Masks were introduced: They did work, after all.
-Not for you, but for others.
-And we all wanted to keep each other safe and protect the NHS.
-We could spread the virus any time, without knowing it.
+They’re not for you, but for others, and we all wanted to keep each other safe and protect the NHS.
+After all, we could spread the virus any time, without knowing it.
 That was the nature of this strange, new virus.

 Tests were developed and seemingly, these worked now too.
-They must have ironed out the kinks that were reported before.
+They must have ironed out the kinks.
 These anomalies were filed away, with a sense of things not being right.
 It must be due to incompetence.
 Bloody Tories.

 Fast-forward to September, and parents across the land finally exhaled.
 Children went back to school and parents sat in quiet houses for the first time in months, marvelling at the feeling of being able to think again.
 The dreamlike quality receded, a strange spell broken, and for the first time I started articulating the questions that had plagued me throughout the spring and summer.

-I started Googling, and puzzled when things didn’t appear, I tried Duck Duck Go.
-A world of information opened up.
+I started searching on Google, and was puzzled when things I searched for where nowhere to be found.
+I tried DuckDuckGo and a world of information opened up.
 Much of it seemed extreme, and didn’t make sense to me.
 Yet for every few posts I couldn’t relate to, the odd one would stop me in my tracks with a sense of recognition.

 I read about a video of a German doctor called Heiko Schoning, who had been about to speak, during a freedom march – he was arrested and bundled into Wandsworth prison.
 I wanted to know what a doctor could possibly have to say that would be worth arresting him for.

-On the one hand, you had the majority.
-People wore the masks, did the elbow-bumps, kept their distance, downloaded the app, and posted proudly on Facebook to say they were self-isolating.
+On the one hand, you had the majority – they wore the masks, did the elbow-bumps, kept their distance, downloaded the app, and posted proudly on Facebook to say they were self-isolating.

-On the other hand, you had… the granny killers.
+On the other hand, you had… the Granny Killers.

 As a then 40-year-old mum of two who had avoided controversy my whole life, I wouldn’t have expected to find myself in this much-maligned group.
 I was one of the good people, and I certainly didn’t want to kill Granny.
 I was worried about Granny: About isolation, loneliness, access to healthcare.

-These are my questions.
+These are my questions:

 Why do hundreds of freedom of information requests reveal that various government departments have no evidence of the virus having been isolated and purified where the patient sample was not first combined with any other source of genetic material (e.g. monkey kidney cells aka vero cells; liver cancer cells)?